rust-ml/linfa/CONTRIBUTE.md

 *Note you must first install cargo criterion with `cargo install cargo-criterion`* When running benchmarks sometimes you will want to profile the code execution.
 Assuming you have followed step 9 to add a pprof profiling hook for the linfa-ica package you can run the following to get your profiling results as a flamegraph.

-`cargo criterion bench -p linfa-ica --bench fast_ica -- --profile-time 30`
+`cargo criterion -p linfa-ica --bench fast_ica -- --profile-time 30`

 If you are interested in running a regular criterion bench for linfa-ica then you can run the following

-`cargo criterion bench -p linfa-ica`
+`cargo criterion -p linfa-ica`

 ### Reporting Benchmark Metrics
 It is important that we have a consistent methodology for reporting benchmarks below is a template that should aid reviewers.